tsarnadelis/tsarnadelis/README.md

 - 🔭 I’m currently working on [modeling and designing a parking web app](https://github.com/tsarnadelis/SoftwareEnginnering1Projects).

-- 🔭 I’m also working on a [Floating point Single Precision Multiplier in System Verilog](https://github.com/tsarnadelis/HW2Project)
+- 🔭 I’m also working on a [Floating point Single Precision Multiplier in SystemVerilog](https://github.com/tsarnadelis/HW2Project)

 - 🔭 I’m also working on [designing a spiral inductor in HFSS](https://github.com/tsarnadelis/HFSS_SpiralInductor_Assignment)